 ‘Poverty feels like walking around in a constant maze’

-For the 2020 UN International Day for the Eradication of Poverty and Challenge Poverty Week,* the Trust for London published a blog post by ATD Fourth World member Bea Roberts: “Poverty feels like walking around in a constant maze“.
+For the 2020 UN International Day to End Poverty and Challenge Poverty Week,* the Trust for London published a blog post by ATD Fourth World member Bea Roberts: “Poverty feels like walking around in a constant maze“.

 On Road Media is another partner of ATD Fourth World that marked the UN day in a big way.
 After months of consultation with people in poverty and journalists, they published the “Reporting Poverty: A Guide for Media Professionals“, which advises journalists on best practices for treating interviewees with dignity.